TheOdinProject/curriculum/getting_involved.md

 This document is the official "on-boarding" for new contributors and it will lay our how we're managing the contributions going forward, the tools we're using, and how to get started.

+### Prerequisites

+You're more than welcome to observe at any level and contribute if/when you feel ready.
+Actually, contribute just before you feel ready... you'll never feel ready.
+But you probably should have completed the [Rails course](http://www.theodinproject.com/courses/ruby-on-rails/lessons) or, at the very least, the [Ruby on Rails Tutorial](http://ruby.railstutorial.org/ruby-on-rails-tutorial-book) by Michael Hartl.

 ## Our Approach

 ### Overview and Philosophy